Tag Archives: John Barry

 The OiNK!
 Song written by Mark Rodgers and Marc Riley

-Unfortunately there were no lyrics sheets with the record so young me had a hell of a time understanding those piggies but the lyrics were printed in the first issue.
+Unfortunately there were no lyrics sheets with the record so young me had a hell of a time understanding those piggies, however the lyrics were printed in the first issue.
 Only a few words have been changed here and there for the rap, so feel free to use that photo above to follow along.

 Apologies that I have no fancy equipment to record the songs in lossless quality (or whatever it’s called), you’ll have to make do with my video recording it with an ever-tiring outstretched arm.